Skip to contents

 Legacy/pre-provenance runs and strategy types without capturable source may report strategy_source_text = NA.
 Those runs can still be inspected through ledgr_run_info() and result tables, but the strategy function cannot be recovered from provenance alone.

 Stored source is a strong audit artifact, but it is only one part of reproducibility.
 A strategy may call external packages.
 It may close over data objects.
 It may rely on package versions, system libraries, or runtime state outside ledgr’s database.
+That is why ledgr classifies strategies before execution.

 Reproducibility Tiers